 Katherine Blair has served as a member of our Board of Directors since May 2019.
-Ms. Blair has also served as a member of the board of directors of Impac Mortgage Holdings, Inc. (NYSE American: IMH) since December 2019.
+Ms. Blair has also served as a member of the board of directors of Impac Mortgage Holdings, Inc. since December 2019.
 Since April 2014, she has been a partner at Manatt, Phelps & Phillips, LLP in Los Angeles, and prior to that was a partner at K&L Gates LLP.
 Ms. Blair's practice focuses on corporate, securities and transactional matters and advising executive officers, general counsel and directors on corporate governance, SEC reporting and compliance, public and private securities offerings, as well as mergers and acquisitions.

-Ms. Blair currently serves as Chair of the Business Law Section of the Los Angeles County Bar Association, she is an officer of the Corporations Committee of the Business Law Section of the California Lawyers Association, and she is a member of the Board of Governors of the USC Institute of Corporate Counsel.
-Ms. Blair holds an undergraduate degree from the University of California, San Diego and a J.D., cum laude from Pepperdine University School of Law.
+Ms. Blair is a member of the Board of Governors of the USC Institute of Corporate Counsel, previously serving as co-chair, and previously served as Chair of the Business Law Section of the Los Angeles County Bar Association and as an officer of the Corporations Committee of the Business Law Section of the California Lawyers Association.
+Ms. Blair holds an undergraduate degree from the University of California, San Diego and a J.D., cum laude, from Pepperdine University School of Law.

-Ms. Blair's qualifications to serve on our Board include 25 years in practice as a corporate securities lawyer advising public companies, including corporate, governance, reporting and transactional matters.
+Ms. Blair's qualifications to serve on our Board include over 25 years in practice as a corporate securities lawyer advising public companies, including corporate, governance, reporting and transactional matters.

 Yolanda Macias has served as a member of our Board of Directors since April 2022.
-Since December 2020, Ms. Macias has been Chief Content Officer at Cinedigm Entertainment Group (Nasdaq:CIDM), and from October 2013 to December 2020, she was an Executive Vice President at Cinedigm, where she is responsible for acquiring global content rights for all distribution and streaming platforms and for overseeing all digital and physical sales and marketing.
+Since December 2020, Ms. Macias has been Chief Content Officer at Cineverse Corp.
+(Nasdaq:CNVS), formerly known as Cinedigm Entertainment Group (Nasdaq:CIDM), and from October 2013 to December 2020, she was an Executive Vice President at Cinedigm, where her responsibilities include acquiring global content rights for all distribution and streaming platforms and overseeing all digital and physical sales and marketing.
 Prior to 2013, Ms. Macias held various positions at Gaiam Inc., Vivendi Entertainment, which was a division of Universal Music Group, DirecTV, Inc., Technicolor and The Walt Disney Company.
 Ms. Macias currently serves on the Board of Directors and the Executive Committee of C5LA, which is a non-profit organization that helps under-resourced, high potential youth to enroll and to succeed in college.
 She also serves on the Advisory Board for The Digital Entertainment Group's Canon Club, which is dedicated to supporting women in entertainment and technology.
 Ms. Macias received her Bachelor of Science degree in business administration with a concentration in finance from California State University, Northridge, and her Master of Business Administration degree from the J.L.
 Kellogg Graduate School of Management at Northwestern University.

-Ms. Macias' qualifications to serve on our Board include 30 years of experience in the media and distribution sectors, establishing and executing content and sales strategies to facilitate the growth and success of companies and their shareholders in the entertainment, distribution, streaming and technology industries.
+Ms. Macias' qualifications to serve on our Board include over 30 years of experience in the media and distribution sectors, establishing and executing content and sales strategies to facilitate the growth and success of companies and their shareholders in the entertainment, distribution, streaming and technology industries.